 - Noise from demolition or construction sites occurring at unreasonable times, or from un-silenced or poorly maintained equipment, or from not using 'Best Practicable Means' to control or minimise noise

-Nottingham City Council’s Community Protection Service has made special arrangements with Nottinghamshire Police for dealing with ASB noise and so if you are affected by loud music/parties outside of these hours, and you pay your Council Tax to Nottingham City Council, you can call the Police non-emergency number 101.
+Nottingham City Council’s Community Protection Service has made arrangements with Nottinghamshire Police for dealing with ASB noise and so if you are affected by loud music/parties outside of the hours Customer Services is open, and you pay your Council Tax to Nottingham City Council, you can call the Police non-emergency number 101.

 Noise arising from domestic violence incidents or other violent confrontations must be reported to the Police on 999.
 Please do not call 999 except in an emergency.

 Noise from commercial, industrial or licensed premises are investigated by the Environmental Health and Safer Places Team.

 Please click here report these types of noise problems.
 Alternatively you can call the Council’s Customer Services on 0115 915000 between 9am and 5pm Monday to Friday

 Please click here report these types of noise problems.
 Alternatively you can call the Council’s Customer Services on 0115 9152000 between 9am and 5pm Monday to Friday